Daisy Glasper

 Newcastle College has supported me so much over the last few years, especially with all the competitions I’ve participated in!

-I've had so many opportunities that I wouldn’t have had without studying at Newcastle College; whether that be the tutors taking the class to Dublin to experience many different food outlets and history or us going to Malta for a two week work experience placement.
-We got the chance to work across the country in restaurants, hotels and outside catering venues - it’s been amazing.
+I've had so many opportunities that I wouldn’t have had without studying at Newcastle College.
+Whether that be the tutors taking the class to Dublin to experience many different food outlets and history, or us going to Malta for a two week work experience placement, we got the chance to work across the country in restaurants, hotels and outside catering venues - it’s been amazing!
 I couldn’t have had a more positive experience.

 Tell us a bit about yourself, your background etc?

-I did my A-Levels locally to me just before and during COVID, with plans to be an Army medic or nurse.
-Obviously after COVID, those plans fell through a bit, and I wanted to do something just for fun instead.
+I did my A Levels locally to me just before and during COVID, with plans to be an Army medic or nurse.
+Obviously, after COVID, those plans fell through a bit, and I wanted to do something just for fun instead.
 I studied Professional Patisserie at Newcastle College last academic year, but I enjoyed it a lot more than I thought it would, so I stayed on to study Professional Cookery this year and I’m going to Step Up at the end of this year to study a Foundation Degree in Culinary Arts.

 How did you hear about Newcastle College?
 Did you attend an Open Day prior to starting at the College?
 If so, did you find it useful?

 My brother went to Newcastle College before me.
 He was studying Law, Policing and Protective Services, not Hospitality and Catering so there wasn’t loads he could tell me about the course, but he had positive feedback about his experience as a student here!
-I also knew about the College just by word-of-mouth anyway since it’s a big presence in the area and I’m local, but really it was just me looking to do anything I could after COVID just to get back into education again.
+I also knew about the College just by word-of-mouth anyway since it’s a big presence in the area and I’m local, but really it was just me looking to do anything I could after COVID to get back into education again.

 I attended an Open Day at the very start of my course, which massively helped when I met some of my tutors and coursemates, as well as getting a more general view about what I would study, the facilities and what the course would be about.
-It felt much better after so long in COVID to ask questions face-to-face!
+It felt much better after so long in COVID lockdowns to ask questions face-to-face!

 What made you decide to come to the college and enrol on the course you selected?